oplS16projects/16A.D.---FP-SVG/README.md

 The goal of this project is to implement XML-based Scalable Vector Graphics specification on a limited basis and to provide means to edit svg documents graphically.

 ### Analysis
-The project will make use of several approaches.
+The project will make use of several concepts.

-To be continued.....
+* **Recursion**

--
+  * Recursive HOPs, such as map and filter, will be used to retrieve data from the lists populated with "elements" displayed on the     screen.
-Explain what approaches from class you will bring to bear on the project.
-Be explicit: e.g., will you use recursion?
-How?
-Will you use map/filter/reduce?
-How?
-Will you use data abstraction?
-Will you use object-orientation?
-Will you use functional approaches to processing your data?
-Will you use state-modification approaches?
-A combination?
+* **State modification and object-orientation**

-The idea here is to identify what ideas from the class you will use in carrying out your project.
+  * Objects will be used to store individual "element" data and properties.
+Each object's state will be modified to adjust/update properties.

 ### Data set or other source materials
 If you will be working with existing data, where will you get those data from?
 (Dowload it from a website? access it in a database? create it in a simulation you will build....)